 Dr. John Adler is a neurosurgeon, the Dorothy and Thye King Chan Endowed Professor of Neurosurgery at Stanford University School of Medicine and Vice Chair for Innovation and Technology in the Department of Neurosurgery at Stanford University School of Medicine.
 Dr. Adler is a pioneer in the field of radiosurgery and the inventor of the CyberKnife Radiosurgical System.
-Dr. Adler is currently focusing his efforts on using the CyberKnife to help those who suffer from refractory major depression and bipolar disorders.
+He currently focuses on the use of the CyberKnife to help those suffering from refractory major depression and bipolar disorders.

-Dr. Macaran Baird is head of the University of Minnesota Department of Family Medicine and Community Health and chairs the UCare Board of Directors.
+Dr. Macaran Baird is head of the University of Minnesota Department of Family Medicine and Community Health, and he chairs the UCare Board of Directors.
 Dr. Baird’s expertise includes the integration of behavioral medicine into primary care, population-based health, family therapy and chronic illness.
-Dr. Baird was an integral member of the Robert Woods Johnson Foundation’s Depression in Primary Care Initiative and co-chair of the Institute of Medicine’s Report on Health and Behavior.
+He was an integral member of the Robert Woods Johnson Foundation’s Depression in Primary Care Initiative and co-chair of the Institute of Medicine’s Report on Health and Behavior.
 Dr. Baird and Face It Director Mark Meier frequently lecture together on the management of depression in primary care.

-Dr. Mark Frye is a psychiatrist and the current Chair of the Department of Psychiatry and Psychology at the Mayo Clinic.
+Dr. Mark Frye is a psychiatrist and the current chair of the Department of Psychiatry and Psychology at the Mayo Clinic.
 Dr. Frye’s clinical interests are in bipolar disorder, depression, and alcoholism with a research focus on genomics, brain imaging, and neuroendocrinology of mood disorders and alcoholism.
-Dr. Frye has published multiple peer-reviewed articles on depression and has been an integral supporter of Face its community outreach efforts.
+Dr. Frye has published multiple peer-reviewed articles on depression.
+He has been an integral supporter of Face its community outreach efforts.

 Dr. John Greden is Executive Director of the University of Michigan Comprehensive Depression Center, the Rachel Upjohn Professor of Psychiatry and Clinical Neurosciences in the Department of Psychiatry, and Research Professor in the Molecular and Behavioral Neuroscience Institute.
 Dr. Greden is the Founding Chair of the National Network of Depression Centers (NNDC).
-The NNDC is a network of leading depression centers and academic medical centers that have come together to effect a transformation in the field of mood disorders making diagnosis affordable, accessible and acceptable.
+The NNDC is a network of leading depression centers and academic medical centers that have come together to effect a transformation in the field of mood disorders.
+They work to make diagnosis affordable, accessible and acceptable.

 Dr. Madhukar H. Trivedi, is a professor of psychiatry, the Betty Jo Hay Distinguished Chair in Mental Health, and chief of the division of mood disorders at UT Southwestern.
 Dr. Trivedi has been a principal investigator in multiple clinical trials funded through NIMH and the Texas Department of Mental Health.
-Dr. Trivedi is also currently the Co-Director of the Dallas Coordinating Center of the NIMH funded project titled Sequenced Treatment and Alternatives to Relieve Depression, (STAR*D).
-Dr. Trivedi has received numerous awards including the Gerald L. Klerman award from the National Depressive and Manic-Depressive Association Scientific Advisory Board-NDMDA and the Psychiatric Excellence Award from the Texas Society of Psychiatric Physicians-TSPP.
+Dr. Trivedi is also currently the Co-Director of the Dallas Coordinating Center of the NIMH-funded project called Sequenced Treatment and Alternatives to Relieve Depression (STAR*D).
+Dr. Trivedi has received numerous awards, including the Gerald L. Klerman award from the National Depressive and Manic-Depressive Association Scientific Advisory Board-NDMDA and the Psychiatric Excellence Award from the Texas Society of Psychiatric Physicians-TSPP.